 Don't you love that?

 My pal, Pug, has a talent for making hilarious breathing noises.
-She doesn't care that she's not the first pug to ever come up with those!
-She asked why I even bothered reading her this book!
+She doesn't care that she's not the first pug to ever come up with those.
+She asked why I bothered reading her this book.
 Pug already lives her art, man.
 She lives it full on.

-Austin's next book was called SHOW YOUR WORK with an exclamation point at the end.
-(Guess he means it!)
+Austin's next book was called SHOW YOUR WORK.

 After encouraging us all to do what we love, he says we gotta let everybody know about it and not keep our artistry to ourselves.